NORTHEAST BASSMASTERS LLC

 a.
 The official Verizon time will be announced

 prior to blast-off.

 end time will be announced prior to blast-off.

 be drawn at the ramp prior to blast-off thereby giving no angler an advantage over

-c.
-There will be an onshore captains’ meeting prior to each blast-off at which
+There will be an onshore captains’ meeting prior to each blast-off at which time the

 blast-off positions will be randomly drawn.

 a.
 No fishing within 150 ft. of an anchored tournament boat.